rosielin-group/rosielin-group.github.io/_posts/2020-4-9-Our-Great-War-:-The-Coronavirus-Pandemic-(-Part-I-:-Gearing-Up).markdown

 ![Virus Diagram]({{site.baseurl}}/assets/img/virusAttack2-01.png)

-In very much the same way, the host has to have the correct kind of 'ports' on its surface for the Virus to be able to 'fit in'.
-In jargon, this is called the 'Host Range' of the Virus.
+In very much the same way, the Host has to have the correct kind of 'ports' on its surface for the Virus to be able to 'fit in'.
+In Jargon, this is called the 'Host Range' of the Virus.

 ### STEP 2: Breaking The Ice (Viral Penetration)